 - Approval of placement by school district administration, a mentor teacher, and Director of the Office of Field and International Experience, and completion of Minnesota State Police Background check materials.

-EEC 463 Pre Student Teaching and EEC 473 Student Teaching make up a year-long student teaching experience.
+ELE 432 Field Experience: Integrating Methods in the Elementary Classroom and ELE 440 Student Teaching: Integrating Methods in the Elementary Classroom make up a year-long student teaching experience.
 Year-long student teaching placements are consecutive and take place during the last two semesters in the same one classroom.
 These typically take place in our professional development schools.

 Study abroad experiences may be available during student teaching.
 Selection is based on personal interview, faculty recommendation, and grade point average.
 Students develop interpersonal communication skills and dispositions for living in a global society.
 Student participating in study abroad opportunities will be required to complete course requirements in a shorter timeframe, but they are compatible with the year-long student teaching experience.
 Additional fees will be incurred with participation in student teaching abroad programs.